Why HR consultants sometimes say ‘no’ to their clients

 - It’s impossible.
 We need to move on.

 - It’s inconvenient.
 I want to move on.

 - It’s inadvisable.
 We should discuss more together.

-Here is how to tell the difference.
+In this blog post, we are going to discuss how to tell the difference between these different types of ‘no’.
 Discerning, as a customer, what ‘no’ means in HR technology consultancy is one great way to get the best out of the project-work or services that you commission.

 The Art of the Barista

-I work with HR technology ‘baristas’, you might say.
-We share something with consultants out there practising in many, like microclimates of professional services and technology, where the same applies:
+You might say that I work with HR technology ‘baristas’.
+We share something with consultants out there practising in microclimates of professional services and technology, where the same idea applies:

 As a consultant, there is the perceived unacceptability of the word ‘no’.
-You pay us lots and so we’d better do what you need done with your systems.
-We pitch up to do the job and do it well.
+You pay us lots and so we’d better do what you need to be done with your systems.
+We pitch to do the job and do it well.